Roads to Japan - Our map (Sep 2025)

 Strengths: I have experience in teaching, enjoy doing it and I think this is where my strength lies.
 So this would be an opportunity to use what I'm good at for the kingdom.

-Opportunity: An opportunity came about in an crazy way, which may well be God, or at least shows that God can make opportunities out of nowhere.
-I was on a call with a brother in California with a heart for Japan, and someone in the cafe he was in overheard our conversation and said he had a friend in Japan starting an international school in Japan with a Christian vision, and he connected me his friend is starting the school.
+Opportunity: A possible opportunity came about in a crazy way, which may well be God, or at least shows that God can make opportunities out of nowhere.
+I was on a call with a brother in California with a heart for Japan, and someone in the cafe he was in overheard our conversation and said he has a friend in Japan starting an international school in Japan with a Christian vision, and he connected me with his friend who is starting the school.
 I have applied for a position as an elementary teacher in a https://www.friendsofvis.org/school with a Christian vision opening in Japan in April 2026.
+There does not seem to be a huge amount of opportunity in general though.

 Cons